 - Can be fed more since it doesn’t hold water as long as peat

 - Does not contain microorganisms

-- High in sodium and potassium which can lead to calcium and magnesium deficiencies.
+- High in sodium and potassium which can lead to calcium and magnesium deficiencies if not well managed.

 - High shipping costs from Southeast Asia to America